 However, it is important to take steps to prevent spreading the virus.

-Avoid swimming in crowded areas or pools where there is a chance that others may come into contact with your sores.
+Avoid swimming in crowded areas or pools where there is a chance that the body of others may come into contact with your sores.

 Always wear a condom if you have sex while swimming.